-The proposed project area (see image to right) is located in the upper catchment of the Twizell Burn, a tributary of the River Wear to the west of Chester-le-Street.
+The project area is located in the upper catchment of the Twizell Burn, a tributary of the River Wear to the west of Chester-le-Street.
 It covers the source of the burn near the settlement of Annfield Plain and follows it as it flows through the outskirts of the town of Stanley.
 The study area is approximately 7 km2 covering urban and semi-rural areas to the south of Stanley.
 We refer to the study area as “Stanley South”.

 South and East Stanley are characterised by smaller areas of historical properties, instead mainly constituting post-war, semi-detached, former council properties.
 These developments feature large areas of open green-space, typically laid to grass.